awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 **Note**
  All the account's available throughput can be applied to a single table or across multiple tables\.

-The provisioned throughput limit includes the sum of the capacity of the table together with the capacity of all of its global secondary indexes\.
+The provisioned throughput quota includes the sum of the capacity of the table together with the capacity of all of its global secondary indexes\.

 On the AWS Management Console, you can use Amazon CloudWatch to see what your current read and write throughput is in a given AWS Region by looking at the `read capacity` and `write capacity graphs` on the **Metrics** tab\.
-Make sure that you are not too close to the limits\.
+Make sure that you are not too close to the quotas\.

- If you increased your provisioned throughput default limits, you can use the [DescribeLimits](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeLimits.html) operation to see the current limit values\.
+ If you increased your provisioned throughput default quotas, you can use the [DescribeLimits](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeLimits.html) operation to see the current quota values\.

 ### Increasing or Decreasing Throughput \(for Provisioned Tables\)<a name="decreasing-increasing-throughput"></a>